What are common use cases for using a voltage sensor in predictive maintenance?

 Voltage sensors alert your maintenance team of potential problems related to any device emitting electricity.
 These wireless sensors can be placed on a wide variety of equipment including devices, other sensors, or batteries.
 Data is then relayed back to a central location where a maintenance manager can make predictive maintenance decisions after analyzing this data.
 Here are some common usages for voltage sensors.

 AC Voltage Sensors

-Sensors that measure AC voltage levels can be used in a wide variety of applications including:
+Sensors that measure AC voltage levels can be used in a wide variety of applications.

 DC Voltage Sensors

-Those sensors that are designed to monitor DC voltage levels are typically used in:
+Those sensors that are designed to monitor DC voltage levels are typically used in similar, but distinct cases.